 After your portrait session, we’ll arrange for you to come in so that you can review and order your images within the following couple of days.
 As a general rule, I quote three weeks for a properly completed set of printed images (although, I often have them ready sooner).
 Albums take a bit longer due to design, production and shipping from Italy.

-Can I Get My Session On A Disk?
+Can I Get My Session On USB?
 Do You Sell Digital Files?

 Do You Require A Deposit To Save The Date Of My Booking?